Heritage homes in St. Andrews by the Sea, New Brunswick

 Areas I Inspect in St. Andrews and Charlotte County

 St. Andrews and its recently annexed neighbours, Chamcook and Bayside, offer a remarkable range of properties, from Loyalist-era heritage homes on the original 1783 town plat to modern waterfront builds overlooking Passamaquoddy Bay.
-The surrounding communities of Bocabec and the Charlotte County countryside extend my service coverage across this historic corner of New Brunswick.
-Population: ~3,000 including annexed areas (Statistics Canada, 2021 Census).
+Population: ~3,000 including annexed areas.

-The original 72-block Town Plat is a National Historic District, a grid of streets named after the children of King George III, running from the harbour up a south-facing hillside that the original Loyalist settlers chose for its beauty and protection.
-Water Street, the main commercial heritage streetscape, features buildings dating from the town's founding through the prosperous seaport era of the 1800s.
-Home inspections in the historic core deal with construction spanning nearly 250 years: original Loyalist saltbox-style houses with clapboard sheathing, elegant merchant homes with classical details, and the occasional brick building from the mid-1800s.
-I find fieldstone foundations, knob and tube wiring concealed behind plaster walls, original wide-plank flooring with subfloor moisture issues, and heating systems that have been converted multiple times, from wood to coal to oil to electric.
-The town core is on municipal water and sewer, which eliminates well and septic concerns, but aging service laterals in homes this old are always worth investigating.
-Properties here may now be subject to the heritage conservation bylaw's provisions on street-facing facades, something every buyer should understand before planning renovations.
+The original 72-block Town Plat is a National Historic District.
+Water Street features buildings from the town's founding through the prosperous seaport era.
+Home inspections deal with construction spanning nearly 250 years: original Loyalist saltbox homes, elegant merchant homes, occasional brick buildings from the mid-1800s.
+I find fieldstone foundations, knob and tube wiring concealed behind plaster, and heating systems converted multiple times.
+On municipal water and sewer.
+Properties may be subject to the heritage conservation bylaw on street-facing facades.

-The southern tip of St. Andrews and the corridor along Bar Road to the Ministers Island tidal crossing represent the resort era at its finest.
-This is where Montreal architect Edward Maxwell, introduced to St. Andrews by Sir William Van Horne, built Tillietudlem in 1899, a Shingle Style summer residence that's now a designated Local Historic Place.
-Properties in this area are among the most exclusive in Charlotte County, with premium waterfront positions and architectural pedigree.
-But resort-era construction brings specific inspection challenges: ornate rooflines with steep pitches, wide eaves, dormers, and decorative shingles that create complex water management demands; original stone and masonry work exposed to over a century of coastal weather; and structures that may have been designed primarily for summer use and later adapted for year-round occupation.
-The direct exposure to Passamaquoddy Bay means these properties face the full force of storm surge events, the road to Ministers Island was damaged in the January 2024 storms.
-A drone roof inspection is essential for resort-era properties, where steep and complex rooflines make ground-level assessment inadequate.
+The resort era at its finest.
+This is where Montreal architect Edward Maxwell built Tillietudlem in 1899.
+Properties are among the most exclusive in Charlotte County, with premium waterfront positions.
+Resort-era construction brings specific challenges: ornate rooflines with steep pitches, wide eaves, dormers; original stone and masonry exposed to over a century of coastal weather; structures designed primarily for summer use and later adapted for year-round occupation.
+The road to Ministers Island was damaged in the January 2024 storms.

-Also annexed into St. Andrews in 2023, Bayside sits along Route 127 on the north bank of the Saint Croix River, approximately northwest of the town core.
-This farming settlement, home to about 300 people by 1871, retains its rural character with older farmsteads, some newer rural homes, and the Bayside Industrial Port.
-Properties are on well water and septic, and the rural character means WETT inspections for wood-burning stoves and fireplaces are particularly relevant.
-Bayside homes built before 1960 may feature original foundations, outdated electrical systems, and minimal insulation, standard concerns for rural New Brunswick properties of that era.
-The more remote setting also means longer emergency response times, making the condition of heating systems, electrical panels, and smoke/CO detection systems especially important.
+Also annexed into St. Andrews in 2023.
+Sits along Route 127 on the north bank of the Saint Croix River.
+Retains its rural character with older farmsteads, some newer rural homes, and the Bayside Industrial Port.
+Properties on well water and septic.
+WETT inspections for wood-burning stoves and fireplaces are particularly relevant.
+Bayside homes built before 1960 may feature original foundations, outdated electrical, and minimal insulation.

-Beyond the St. Andrews town boundary, communities like Bocabec, along the shores of Bocabec Cove on Passamaquoddy Bay, offer waterfront retreats and rural properties on larger lots.
-This area has deep roots, the Bocabec shell midden, excavated in 1883, launched the systematic archaeological study of shell-bearing sites in Canada.
-Today, properties range from modest cottages to luxury waterfront estates.
-All are on private wells and septic, and the combination of coastal exposure, rural infrastructure, and older construction creates a comprehensive inspection challenge.
-Wood heat is common across rural Charlotte County, making a WETT inspection advisable for any property with a wood stove, pellet stove, or fireplace, most New Brunswick insurance companies require a WETT certificate before issuing or renewing a policy.
+Communities like Bocabec, along the shores of Bocabec Cove on Passamaquoddy Bay, offer waterfront retreats and rural properties on larger lots.
+Properties range from modest cottages to luxury waterfront estates.
+All on private wells and septic.
+Wood heat is common across rural Charlotte County, making a WETT inspection advisable for any property with a wood stove, pellet stove, or fireplace.

 What's Included in Every St. Andrews Inspection